Jean Lafitte

 Jean Lafitte (c.
 1780 – c.
 1823) was a French pirate, privateer, and slave trader who operated in the Gulf of Mexico in the early 19th century.
 He and his older brother Pierre spelled their last name Laffite, but English language documents of the time used "Lafitte".
 This has become the common spelling in the United States, including places named after him.

 Lafitte is believed to have been born either in Biarritz, in the French Basque Country, France, or the French colony of Saint-Domingue in the Caribbean.

-By 1805, Lafitte was operating a warehouse in New Orleans to help distribute the goods smuggled by his brother Pierre Lafitte.
+By 1805, he was operating a warehouse in New Orleans to help distribute the goods smuggled by his brother Pierre Lafitte.
 The United States government passed the Embargo Act of 1807 as tensions built with the United Kingdom by prohibiting trade.
 The Lafittes moved their operations to an island in Barataria Bay, Louisiana.
 By 1810, their new port had become very successful: the Lafittes had a profitable smuggling operation and also started to engage in piracy.

 In 1812, the United States and the United Kingdom went to war.
 Despite Lafitte warning the other Baratarians of a possible military attack on their base, a US naval force successfully invaded in September 1814 and captured most of his fleet.
-Later, in return for a legal pardon, Lafitte and his fleet helped General Andrew Jackson during the Battle of New Orleans to defend the city during the War of 1812.
+Later, in return for a legal pardon, Lafitte and his fleet helped General Andrew Jackson during the Battle of New Orleans to defend the city.
 British forces sought access to the Mississippi River to gain control of the interior of the US.
 After securing victory, Jackson paid tribute in despatches to the Lafitte brothers' efforts, as well as those of their fellow privateers.

 The Lafittes subsequently became spies for the Spanish during the Mexican War of Independence.
 In 1817, Jean founded a new colony on Galveston Island named Campeche.
 At its height, the colonists and privateers earned millions of dollars annually from stolen or smuggled coin and goods.
 Very little is known about Lafitte, and speculation about his life and death continues among historians.

-A famous persistent rumor claimed that Lafitte rescued French Emperor Napoleon Bonaparte from exile, and both of them ended their days in Louisiana.
-No evidence supports it.